mercadolibre/css-style-guide/README.md

 - Separate your modifiers stylesheets with **doble underscore**.

 	Modifiers are stylesheets with styles that modify a component.
-For example: styles within mediaqueries for different screen resolution target or an specific browsers.
+For example: styles within mediaqueries for different screen resolution target or specific browsers.

 	```css
 	/* DO */